Strict linear prices in non-convex European day-ahead electricity markets: discriminatory prices versus nondiscriminatory prices

 \section{discriminatory prices versus nondiscriminatory prices}

-\new We want to illustrate the difference between our nondiscriminatory prices and the discriminatory prices proposed in \cite{oneill2005} by analyzing the small example given in Table~\ref{tab:discriminatory:example}.
+We want to illustrate the difference between our nondiscriminatory prices and the discriminatory prices proposed in \cite{oneill2005} by analyzing the small example given in Table~\ref{tab:discriminatory:example}.
 There are four indivisible orders in the market.
 Two supply orders (negative quantity) and two demand orders (positive quantity).
-Participant $a$ is willing to sell one unit if he receives at least one euro, participant $b$ is willing to buy one unit if the price is lower than two euros, and so forth.
+Participant $a$ is willing to sell one unit if he receives at least one euro, participant $b$ is willing to buy one unit if the price is lower than two euro, and so forth.
 Solution A is the one that is proposed by \cite{oneill2005} whereas our market model would choose solution B.

 In solution A there exists no linear price.
 This is the reason why it is suggested to divide the price into two parts.
 A variable payment depending on the quantity and a fixed payment.
 A negative payment indicates that the participant receives a payment.
-As every participant pays or receives an individual fixed payment we see that this is a discriminatory pricing scheme.
-Furthermore we observe, that no participant is realizing any gain in this solution.
+As every participant pays or receives an individual fixed payment we see that this is a discriminatory pricing schedule.
+Furthermore we observe that no participant is realizing any profit in this solution.
 If we look at the total payments that the participants pay to the auctioneer or receive from the auctioneer we observe that the auctioneer keeps the entire economic surplus that was generated by the indivisible orders.

 In solution B we simply do not execute the orders of participants $a$ and $b$.
-This allows us to find linear prices, that are consistent with the dual prices that we know from the associated continuous optimization problems.
-The linear prices and the absence of a \emph{bid-ask spreads} guarantee that the auctioneer cannot pocket any surplus.
+This allows us to find linear prices that are consistent with the dual prices that we know from the associated continuous optimization problems.
+The linear prices and the absence fixed payments guarantee that the auctioneer cannot pocket any surplus.
 Indeed, the entire \surplus{} is received by the participants.